 From getting better grades to giving your CV a boost, there are many ways in which a work placement can help you make the most of your degree.
-That’s why it’s frustrating that many universities have been so slow to recognise the value of work placements, and only offer them on a limited number of degrees.
+That’s why our partner, Bournemouth University (BU), offers optional work placements for students on every undergraduate degree.

 Still not sure whether or not you should study a degree with a work experience opportunity?
 To help you make up your mind, here are our top reasons to do a work placement.

 1. Improve your practical skills

 Lectures and coursework are great ways of expanding your subject knowledge, while practical lessons can teach you new skills.
 However, there is nothing better to help you remember what you learnt than putting your new skills into practice!

 Doing a work placement can also help you learn more about your subject by meeting people with many years of experience, and by helping you to understand why you need to know what you have been taught in your classes.
 Putting your knowledge into context like this can be really useful when you return to classes.

 Marah, featured in the video above, did a work placement at Disney.
 Read her story.

 2. Learn employability skills